chinmaykatdare05/chinmaykatdare05/README.md

 # Hi 👋, I'm Chinmay Katdare

-### A Python Enthusiast and a Passionate Engineering Student from India
+### A Machine Learning Enthusiast and a Passionate Engineering Student from India

 ---